 But the moon isn't such an easy target as all that!
 The shape and size of the elliptical orbit is very sensitive to the exact direction and velocity of launch, and moreover the moon is itself travelling at rather over 3700 km/h, whereas the speed of the satellite at its apogee will only be about 700 km/h.
-Also, if the launch from the earth is made in an easterly direction - to take advantage of the earth's rotation and consequent circumferential speed of 1600 km/h - the satellite at 700 km/h will be chasing the moon at 3700 km/h in the same direction; so it will be a case of the moon hitting the satellite rather than the satellite hitting the moon - not that it matters which hits which, but it does mean that the satellite should be launched in the other direction and so approach the moon from the front, as it were, instead of chasing it angle of launch is exactly correct, there must not be an error of more than 23 m/s in the launching speed of 11 125 m/s; or if the velocity is exactly correct the angle of launch must be accurate to within 0.01°.
+Also, if the launch from the earth is made in an easterly direction - to take advantage of the earth's rotation and consequent circumferential speed of 1600 km/h - the satellite at 700 km/h will be chasing the moon at 3700 km/h in the same direction; so it will be a case of the moon hitting the satellite rather than the satellite hitting the moon - not that it matters which hits which, but it does mean that the satellite should be launched in the other direction and so approach the moon from the front, as it were, instead of chasing it.

+In practice the initial launch must be made from ground level (Fig. 13B, overleaf), and not from an altitude of 800 km, and it has been calculated that if the satellite is guided only during the launching phase, and if the angle of launch is exactly correct, there must not be an error of more than 23 m/s in the launching speed of 11 125 m/s; or if the velocity is exactly correct the angle of launch must be accurate to within 0.01°.
 If the satellite is to pass round the moon and the earth the accuracy must be even greater, so much so that some guidance after launch is a virtual necessity.

-In practice the initial launch must be made from ground level (Fig. 13B), and not from an altitude of 800 km, and it has been calculated that if the satellite is guided only during the launching phase, and if the

-Fig. 13.12 Sending space-craft to the moon Not to scale.

-In view of the accuracy needed, not to mention the expense and manpower involved, it would be a mistake to imagine that flights to the moon or other planets have become, or are ever likely to become commonplace.
+In view of the accuracy needed, not to mention the expense and man-power involved, it would be a mistake to imagine that flights to the moon or other planets have become, or are ever likely to become commonplace.
 None the less the experience so far gained has resulted in what might be called a standard procedure consisting of -